kuzzleio/documentation-old/api-reference/source/includes/_memorystorageController.md

   "result": [
     <new cursor position>,
     [
-      "key1",
+      "member1",
-      "key2",
+      "member2",
       "..."
     ]
   ]
 }
 ```

-Identical to [scan](#scan) but iterates only over keys holding a set of unique items
+Identical to [scan](#scan) but iterates members contained in a set of unique values

 Full documentation [here](https://redis.io/commands/sscan)